Campus Box 1114

 St. Louis, MO 63130

-Broadly speaking, I’m keen on understanding what forms of human existence take shape amid the powerful influence of corporations and industries, moral and emotional movements in the civil society, cultural framings of citizenship and the family, public health governance and medicalization, social and historical constructions of race, and waves of transnational labor migration.
-Working in the United States and Latin America, my goal has been to produce ethnography that is richly informed by historical and archival research, critically attendant to political economy, and deeply appreciative of subjective experience as inspired by my fascination with existentialism and phenomenology.
+Broadly speaking, I’m interested in cultures of capitalism, worlds of production and consumption, health politics, the ways that harmful and risky products are governed, and the powerful influence of corporations and industries on conditions of life.
+Working in the United States and Latin America, my goal has been to produce ethnography that is richly informed by historical and archival research, critically attendant to political economy and biopolitics, and deeply appreciative of subjective experience as inspired by my fascination with existentialism and phenomenology.

 My primary research project is a study of tobacco agriculture and Mexican farm labor migration.
-My latest book, entitled Tobacco Capitalism: Growers, Migrant Workers, and the Changing Face of a Global Industry, tells the story of the people who live and work on U.S. tobacco farms at a time when the global tobacco industry is undergoing profound changes.
-Against the backdrop of the antitobacco movement, the globalization and industrialization of agriculture, and intense debates over immigration, I draw on years of field research to examine the moral and financial struggles of growers, the difficult conditions that affect Mexican migrant workers, and the complex politics of citizenship and economic decline in communities dependent on this most harmful commodity.
+My latest book, entitled Tobacco Capitalism: Growers, Migrant Workers, and the Changing Face of a Global Industry, was awarded the 2013 Delmos Jones and Jagna Sharff Memorial Prize for the Critical Study of North America from the Society for the Anthropology of North America, as well as the 2012 James Mooney Award from the Southern Anthropological Society, and was a finalist for both the 2012 Book Prize from the Society for the Anthropology of Work and the 2013 Julian Steward Award from the Anthropology and Environment Section of the American Anthropological Association.
+Tobacco Capitalism tells the story of the people who live and work on U.S. tobacco farms at a time when the global tobacco industry is undergoing profound changes.
+Against the backdrop of the antitobacco movement, the globalization and industrialization of agriculture, and intense debates over immigration, the book draws on years of field research to examine the moral and financial struggles of growers, the difficult conditions that affect Mexican migrant workers, and the complex politics of citizenship and economic decline in communities dependent on tobacco leaf, this commodity that is linked to grave human and environmental health problems.

-As of 2012, I am engaged in several new projects, including a study of how the tobacco consumption marketplace has evolved in the United States in the past decade amid the introduction of supposedly "safer" tobacco products.
-In addition, I am working on a new book on the tobacco industry and cultures of nationalism, imperialism, and militarism in the United States during the historical period stretching roughly from the Spanish-American War to World War I. I am also engaged in a collaborative project, based at Washington University Medical School's Siteman Cancer Center, looking at various aspects of health policy and cancer prevention in contemporary Guatemala.
+As of 2012, I am engaged in several new projects, including a study of how the tobacco consumption marketplace has evolved in the U.S. in the recent years amid the introduction of supposedly “safer” tobacco products and the emergence of “corporate social responsibility” campaigns among tobacco companies.
+I am also engaged in collaborative projects on chronic disease research and prevention based at the Washington University Medical School and Institute for Public Health.

 Peter Benson (2012) Biopolitical Injustice and Contemporary Capitalism.
 American Ethnologist 39(3):488-490.